kenakofer/smart-o-harp/README.md

 We can co-opt other buttons that will not be much use in diminished chords, such as the `+maj7`, to be a `+min6` for the fully diminished chord.
 We can use the `+min7` as is to produce a half-diminished chord.
 Each of these chords would require 3 button presses: the `V`, the `dim`, and whichever `+7` button.

 **Augmented chords**: These are a piece of proverbial cake relative to the diminished chords.
 An [augmented triad](https://en.wikipedia.org/wiki/Augmented_triad) is 3 notes separated by major thirds.
-Ignoring enharmonics (as we do) there are only 3 different augmented chords.
+Ignoring enharmonics (as I do) there are only 3 different augmented chords.
 So throw on an `aug` button, hit it with `I` or `iii` and you'll get the same effect.
 The `+7` modifiers are still there if you want to play a really exotic chord.

 **Sus4 chords**: In a [sus4 chord](https://en.wikipedia.org/wiki/Suspended_chord) the 3rd is removed and a perfect 4th added.
 Pretty straightforward unless you want to hack together a more general system to get `sus2` without extra buttons, but I'm cool with just a `sus4` for now.